foxglove/ros-foxglove-bridge/README.md

 **Note**: This project is under active development and binary releases of `foxglove_bridge` might be quite outdated.
 For the latest features and bug fixes, consider [building foxglove_bridge from source](#building-from-source).

-The `foxglove_bridge` package is available for ROS 1 Melodic and Noetic, and ROS 2 Humble and Rolling.
+The `foxglove_bridge` package is available for the following ROS versions:
+- ROS 1 Melodic
+- ROS 1 Noetic
+- ROS 2 Humble
+- ROS 2 Iron
+- ROS 2 Rolling

 Earlier releases of ROS will not be supported due to API design and/or performance limitations.

-The package can be installed with the following command:
+To install the package:

 ```bash
 $ sudo apt install ros-$ROS_DISTRO-foxglove-bridge